iCash

 Is my credit score needed to get a loan?

-When you apply for a new credit product of any kind, including a personal loan in Saskatchewan, one of the main elements that your creditor might inspect is your credit score.
-They’ll use your score as a way to decide how “creditworthy” you are, meaning how likely you are to either pay back your loan as agreed.
-Usually, a score of 650 or above will put you in range for the best chances of approval.
+When you apply for a personal loan in Saskatchewan, one of the main elements that your creditor might inspect is your credit score to determine your creditworthiness.
+Usually, a score of 660 or above will put you in range for the best chances of approval.
 If your score is below that, you may still receive approval, but your interest rate might be higher than someone with a better score.

 How will I receive my funds?